 Why You Will Love This

-This tea tastes like earth and quiet, with a faint sweetness from blue lotus that softens mugwort’s bitter edge.
-The blend is built for one thing: vivid, memorable dreams.
-Mugwort increases REM sleep duration by approximately 15-20% according to traditional use studies in Korean and Chinese herbalism, while blue lotus adds a mild euphoric quality that makes dream content more emotionally resonant.
-You will wake up remembering more.
+This tea tastes like earth and quiet.
+Blue lotus softens mugwort’s bitter edge with a faint sweetness that keeps you coming back.
+The blend does one thing well: it makes your dreams vivid enough to remember.
+Mugwort (Artemisia vulgaris) stretches your REM sleep by roughly 15-20% based on traditional use studies in Korean and Chinese herbalism.
+Blue lotus (Nymphaea caerulea) layers in a mild euphoric quality that makes the emotional content of dreams feel more real.
+You wake up remembering.

 The Story Behind It